OCA/stock-logistics-reporting/stock_picking_value_triple_discount/README.rst

 Known issues / Roadmap
 ======================

-* If the picking is not reserved, values aren't computed.
+* If there are several sale order lines with same product but different price or taxes the picking value is not valid.

 Bug Tracker
 ===========